 Actions

 Use this function to match or link business processes with specific types of business transactions, or entities.
-The resulting matched, or linked business process plus transaction or entity is given the general term "Action".
+The resulting matched, or linked business process plus transaction, or entity is given the general term "Action".
 Each "action" should reflect a "process" commonly carried out within your organization.

 Actions are used with the Sage X3 Quality management functionality:

-- The Change control functionality uses "actions" in the preparation and delivery of controlled and audited design and production "changes".
+• The Change Control functionality uses "actions" in the preparation and delivery of controlled and audited design and production "changes".

-- The Non-conformances functionality uses "actions" in the preparation and delivery of controlled and audited corrective or preventive actions against "deviations".
+• The Non-conformances functionality uses "actions" in the preparation and delivery of controlled and audited corrective or preventive actions against "deviations".

 "Actions" effectively become the "what" and "how" of quality management planning schedules guiding implementation of a design or production "change", or corrective, or preventive actions.
 They’re the tasks carried out by specialist teams or key personnel on specific types of transactions or entities.
 The "what" are the transaction types to be delivered.
 The "how" are the tasks or actions to be accomplished.

 Your system is supplied with a predefined list of actions or business processes commonly used by businesses in the distribution and manufacturing sectors.
-Review and change these to reflect your particular business "processes".
-The following are some of the actions provided:
+Review and change these to reflect your particular business processes.
+Planners or project managers will append individual action codes to their action plans or planning schedules to deliver a requested change.

-- The Routing entity is matched with the Add operations description.
+• The Routing entity is matched with the Add operations description.

-- The Routing entity is also matched with the Modify operations description.
+• The Routing entity is also matched with the Modify operations description.

-- The Stock entity is matched with the Move to spares description.
+• The Stock entity is matched with the Move to spares description.

 Every linked action, the combination of entity or transaction type plus description or process, has an Action ID as a unique identification reference.
 It’s the Action ID that's used in the planning schedules.
+To link multiple descriptions or processes with a single entity or transaction type, you simply assign a unique Action ID to each linked entity plus description.

 Example